 - Our systems can tell if you attached a pdf document in a certain spot in the application, but can't assess the content of that attachment.

-- Our systems may not catch all opportunity-specific requirements stated in Section IV of the funding opportunity announcement.
+- Our systems may not catch all opportunity-specific requirements stated in Section IV of the funding opportunity.

 - Does the application include information in inappropriate places to get around page limits?

-- Unlike many agencies, NIH does not shut down the ability to submit to a funding opportunity announcement at 5:01 pm on a due date.
+- Unlike many agencies, NIH does not shut down the ability to submit to a funding opportunity at 5:01 pm on a due date.
 We keep the submission door open and assess the circumstances of "late" submissions on a case-by-case basis.
 Staff check your cover letter submitted with your application for documented circumstances allowed under our late policy.
 They check to see if the application falls under our continuous submission policy.
-They also check to see if you ran into any system issues along the way and appropriately notified the eRA service desk to document them.
+They also check to see if you ran into any system issues along the way and appropriately notified the eRA service desk to document them per our system issue policy.

-- You can't have overlapping applications under review at the same time (NOT-OD-14-074).
+- You can't have overlapping applications under review at the same time (NOT-OD-18-197).

-Does your application adhere to funding opportunity announcement specific instructions?
+- Does your application adhere to funding opportunity specific instructions?

 - Instructions in this section are often not systematically enforced, since they are exceptions from our general guidance.
 So, don't rely on system checks to catch page limits and missing attachments specific to the announcement.